By Anup Bagchi | Opening Doorz Editorial | May 12, 2017

 The Wilson Center (www.wilsoncenter.org), chartered by Congress as the official memorial to President Woodrow Wilson, is a key non-partisan policy forum of the US for tackling global issues through independent research and open dialogue to inform actionable ideas for the policy community.

 ICICI Group has a rich legacy of promoting inclusive growth.
-It offers occupational skill building programmes free of cost at its 24 skill training centres across India.
+It offers occupational skill-building programs free of cost at its 24 skill training centers across India.
 It has trained over 136,000 youth and has helped them to get employed.
 Recently, the Group has completed the transformation of 100 villages into ‘ICICI Digital Villages’ across 17 states in India.

 (Anup Bagchi is Executive Director, ICICI Bank)